-Numerous closure lining materials exist for use with caps and closures on consumer products.
+Numerous closure and container cap liner materials exist for use with caps and closures on consumer products.
 The liner choice will impact the fit and function of the closure on the final packaging solution.
 Developing an understanding of the differences between lining cap materials will help to facilitate informed material choices.

 The liner may directly affect the product’s integrity, so it’s essential to choose the best liner possible.
 The liner also helps protect brand integrity by providing consumers with evidence that the product has not been tampered with before purchase.

-Various cap lining materials offer different properties that make each beneficial for specific application types.
-The three main categories of plastic closure liners include cellulosic, foil, and extruded polymer.
-Within these categories, here are some of the most common choices for bottle cap liner materials:
+Various lining cap materials offer different properties that make each beneficial for specific application types.
+The three main categories of plastic closures include cellulosic, foil, and extruded polymer.
+Within these categories, here are some of the most common choices for container cap liner materials: